ELKAMINA/42_irc/README.md

 	- **USER**: Setting an username and realname.

- 2. *Rooms and Chat* : Available for regulat users
+ 2. *Rooms & Chat* : Available for regulat users

 	- **PRIVMSG**: Sending message for a one-to-one chat or to all chan users without receiving errors if something's wrong.